View Mary Szymanski's Obituary on TheDay.com and share memories

 |

 The funeral will assemble at 9:45 a.m.
-Thursday, March 19, at the Woyasz & Son Funeral Home, 141 Central Ave. and be followed by a Funeral Mass at 11 a.m. at Divine Providence Church.
+Thursday, March 19, at the Woyasz & Son Funeral Home, 141 Central Ave., followed by a Funeral Mass at 11 a.m. at Divine Providence Church.
 Burial will be at Divine Providence Cemetery.
-Calling hours will be held from 5 to p.m.
-Wednesday, March 18, at the funeral home.
+Calling hours will be held from 5 to 8 p.m.
+Wednesday, at the funeral home.